 Sublime Rhyme: Felurian speaks almost entirely in rhymes.
 As mentioned above, Kvothe and Denna also get into the act when bantering.
 More easily noticed in the audio book.

 Unusually Uninteresting Sight: Elodin decided to enter the Masters' Hall one night by climbing on the rooftop, then knocking on the glass window like a door.
 Lorren responded to this by unhinging the window and saying hello.
 (He's probably seen Elodin do much stranger things.)

 Virgin Power: An interesting variation: When Kvothe meets Felurian, a faerie seductress who loves men to death or drives them mad, he's never been with a woman before.
 Afterwards, he composes a beautiful song about her, but she's rather offended when he sings of his experience with her being "nice".
-When he explains that that was his first time, and he has no basis for comparison, he is able to persuade her to let him go so he can gain enough experience with women to compose a song that will do her justice.
+So he explains that that was his first time and he has no basis for comparison.
+As such, she ought to let him go so he can gain enough experience with women and compose a song that will do her justice.
+It works.